JTFouquier/ghost-tree/README.rst

 Using ghost-tree.nwk files for your analyses:
 =============================================

-QIIME 2 Directions are coming soon!
+## QIIME 2

+Directions are coming soon!
 You should be using Q2 for analysis now.
 For now, please see `the q2-ghost-tree community tutorial
 <https://github.com/JTFouquier/q2-ghost-tree/blob/master/QIIME2_community_tutorial.md>`_

-QIIME 1 Directions:
+## QIIME 1:
 *please note that QIIME 1 is no longer officially supported.
 You should be using QIIME 2 now*